Posted on December 31 2017

 The Christmas tree is said to have pagan origins, as an adaptation of tree worship.
 It is said that a missionary to Germanic pagans in the 8th century said that the fir tree was more fitting to look to than the oak tree dedicated to Thor, since it pointed towards heaven and its triangular shape was symbolic of the trinity.Read More

 The first Christmas trees were lit by small candles tied to branches.
 (Which was a real bad plan as you will read later) One popular myth is that Martin Luther decorated the first Christmas tree in this way, to show his children how the stars would shine through the trees.
 However, the tradition of decorated Christmas trees truly became popular worldwide when a sketch of Queen Victoria and her family with their decorated and lit Christmas tree appeared in the Illustrated London News in 1848.Read More

 We are accent lighting specialists.
-We have been providing Christmas, event, wedding and even landscape lighting for about 15 years.
+Denver Illuminations has been providing Christmas, event, wedding and even landscape lighting for about 15 years.
 We are located in Denver so this blog will also include Denver and Colorado related information as well.
 If you like the blog drop us a comment on the posts we always appreciate feedback and try to respond regularly.